Events such as Hurricane Florence that hit the Carolinas can create major disruptions for businesses.

 “During flush times when everything is going smoothly, businesses can sometimes get by without following the basic fundamentals,” Zlatin says.
 “But when times get rough, that is when businesses which have those pillars in place can not only survive, frequently they can eat their competitors’ lunch.”

-Zlatin says fundamentals that impact a business during a crisis include:
+Zlatin says fundamentals that impact business crisis management include:

-- Employees have been empowered.
-If your employees are not empowered to take charge of a problem during normal business hours, they won’t be able to do it during a crisis
+Employees have been empowered.
+If your employees are not empowered to take charge of a problem during normal business hours, they won’t be able to do it during a business crisis.

 “Businesses that have been impacted by Hurricane Florence that had their core business fundamentals in place prior to the storm will inevitably recover faster than those that do not,” Zlatin says.